Irrgh/bufferoverflow/README.md

 # Buffer overflow workshop

+All of the following exercises are meant to be done via Kali.
+Start the Kali VM in Oracle VM VirtualBox™.
 Please complete the tasks in found `INSTRUCTION.md`.
-Please complete the exercises in the following order:
+After cloning this repo, please complete the exercises in the following order:
 - `./guide`
 - `./example2`